 Working with datasets in ClearML

-ClearML uses Dataset class to work with datasets.
-In ClearML WebApp, the dataset is displayed as an Experiment with the Data Processing type.
+ClearML uses the Dataset class to work with datasets.
+In ClearML WebApp, a dataset is displayed as an Experiment with the Data Processing type.

 Before you start working with datasets, you need to prepare the environment.